WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 To start, click "Convert from TXID" on the site with the default transaction id.
 This testnet txid resolves to @ChristopherA's testnet BTCR DID -- `did:btcr:xyv2-xzyq-qqm5-tyke/0#transaction-key`.

-The DID follows the [standard scheme](https://w3c-ccg.github.io/did-spec/):

-  did:<method>:<specific-idstring>

-In this case, the method is "btcr".
-In the BTCR DID method, `specific-idstring` is a TX Refs of confirmed transactions in a Bitcoin chain.

-### About TX Refs
-TX Refs are described in BIP 136 "Bech32 Encoded Transaction Position References" (https://github.com/bitcoin/bips/pull/555).
-Among other advantages, they provide a concise way to refer to the confirmed transaction on a specific chain (testnet or mainnet) as a function of the block height and index.

-The important difference is that txid is just a hash of the transaction, which may not yet be confirmed, and does not encode the chain, whereas TX Ref must be confirmed (since it is based on the block height and index).

-## Fragments and Deterministic DDOs

-BTCR DDOs are divided into fragments.

-The first fragment is referred to as fragment /0 or "Deterministic DDO".
-Everything in DDO fragment /0 can be deterministically created from the Bitcoin transaction alone.

-If the Bitcoin transaction has an OP_RETURN output, it is assumed to be a reference to a DDO "continuation", referred to as fragment /1.
-This is necessary, for example, if the DDO contains multiple keys.
-We cannot store all this data in the OP_RETURN output field, so we reference the data in an external store.

-The concept of fragments is important for BTCR DDOs in the case that DDO continuation is stored in an immutable store such as IPFS.
-DDO cannot be signed until BTCR DID is available.
-But that would change the content, which changes the value in the OP_RETURN.

 ## Fragment /0, or the Deterministic DDO